Awesome gifts for runners

 These are the ones for you - I've got terrible ears, and no other running headphone has gripped onto my head-shells as well as these.

-Sound quality misses the bass a little bit, but trust me: runners prefer being able to hear their music rather than it being great quality and dangling around their waist.
+Sound quality misses the bass a little bit, but trust me: runners prefer being able to hear their music, rather than it being great quality but playing out of an earbud dangling around their waist.